RoyMahlab/graphbench/README.md

 - tqdm
 - scikit-learn

-Optionally smac3 is used for the optimization module.
+Optionally, SMAC3 is used for the optimization module.

 ## Usage